MeganYamamoto/MeganYamamoto.github.io/essays/checkpoint_asst3.md

   - MIS
 ---

   <b>1.
 Show what each page will look like.
-The pages do not have to be “functional” but the design should clear.
+The pages do not have to be “functional” but the design should clear.</b>
   <br>

 ![](../images/PPT.png)